kaliatech/website-kaliatech/content/blogposts/2022/20220311-webxr-tests.md

 ## DOM Overlays vs Layers

-Note that DOM Layers are different than [DOM Overlays](https://www.w3.org/TR/webxr-dom-overlays-1/), and there's a lot of confusion information because of this on the Internet.
+Note that DOM Layers are different than [DOM Overlays](https://www.w3.org/TR/webxr-dom-overlays-1/), and that has sometimes been confused in discussions on the Internet.

 DOM Overlay